THYROID DISEASE AND ITS HEALING

 HAIR MINERAL TESTING

 For this reason, hair and blood tests for thyroid activity often do not match.
-I find that that hair assessment is often far more accurate, though not always.
+We find that that hair assessment is often more accurate, though not always.

 Here are some of the most important thyroid assessment indicators found on a hair mineral analysis: